rentry/beavercreek-portrait-library/_posts/2020-06-02-portrait-1-jennifer-seaich.md

   - Religion
 ---

-Our first portrait is that of Jennifer Seaich, pastor of Beavercreek United Church of Christ (also known as the Ten O’Clock Church).
+_Our first portrait is that of Jennifer Seaich, pastor of Beavercreek United Church of Christ (also known as the Ten O’Clock Church)._

-_Note: I attend Beavercreek United Church of Christ_

 ## What led you to become a pastor?